roganic1/roganic1.github.io/index.markdown

 layout: home
 ---

 Hi!
 I'm Irene Rogan Shaffer.
 I’m a technology leader with experience in computer and data science, product management, and people leadership.
 Growing up as a child of Deaf adults shaped my passion for communication, accessibility, and technology that connects people.
 I enjoy building innovative products, developing high-performing teams, and creating meaningful impact.
-Outside of work, I’m an avid runner and triathlete.
+Outside of work, I’m an avid runner, triathlete, and member of Park Street Church.

 <p align="center">